openshift/cluster-node-tuning-operator/README.md

 ## Deploying the node tuning operator

-The operator is deployed by applying the manifests in the operator's `/manifests` directory.
+The operator is deployed by applying the `*.yaml` manifests in the operator's `/manifests` directory in alphanumeric order.
 It automatically creates a default deployment and custom resource ([CR](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)) for the tuned daemons.
 The following shows the default CR created